WE ALL NEED GUIDANCE

-Our services are available to FBS members and to the public.
+Our services are available to FBS members and the public.
 Your call is completely confidential and will be answered directly or returned by the close of the next business day.
-Once contact is made, an Intake Form will be emailed to you to be completed online.
-Please save your completed forms as attachments and return them by email as soon as possible.
-The office will contact you to schedule your session upon receipt of the completed forms.
+Next, we will email fill-able forms to you to be completed online and emailed back to us as soon as possible.
+Upon receipt of your completed forms, our office will contact you to schedule your session.

 Our calendar is usually filled; we want to be as accessible to as many as possible that request our services.